-NDPERS is required by law to maintain the privacy of protected health information and to provide You with a notice of Our legal duties and privacy practices with respect to identifiable health information about You.
+NDPERS is required by law to maintain the privacy of protected health information, to provide You with notice of Our legal duties and privacy practices with respect to identifiable health information about You, to provide You a breach of unsecured protected health information, and to follow the practices which are currently in effect as described in this notice.
 You have the right, even if You agreed to receive the notice electronically, to obtain a paper copy of the notice from NDPERS upon request.

 You have the right to file a complaint with NDPERS or the Secretary of the Department of Health and Human Services (DHHS) if You believe that Your privacy rights have been violated.
 Any complaints to NDPERS should be made in writing to Privacy Officer, 400 East Broadway, Suite 505, Bismarck, ND 58502.